JamesByers/Beginning-Python-workshop/5_Control_flows/Control_flows.md

 ## For Loops

 #### The `for` loop makes looping easier
-To use it we provide some logic to control when to stop the `for` loop
+To use it we provide logic that determines when the `for` loop stops

 <br>
 ----------------------------------